framps/raspiBackupDoc/en/src/error-messages.md

 If the backup partition is mounted via NFS, read [this article](https://www.linux-tips-and-tricks.de/de/raspibackupmeldungen/2-uncategorised/605-wie-kann-man-acls-mit-rsync-auf-nfs-gemounteten-partitionen-sichern).

-If authorization problems exist, it must be ensured that the user root has all rights on the backup device.
+If authorization problems exist, ensure that the user root has all rights on the backup device.

 ### RBK0027E: No external device connected to %1.
 The SD card would be used for the backup.